-Masarah Paquet-Clouston est chercheuse en sécurité chez GoSecure, doctorante en criminologie à l’université Simon Fraser et collaboratrice du projet Stratosphere IPS (Prague).
+Masarah Paquet-Clouston est chercheuse en sécurité chez GoSecure, doctorante en criminologie à l’Université Simon Fraser et collaboratrice du projet Stratosphere IPS à Prague.
 Elle mène des recherches dans le domaine de la cybercriminalité.
-Dans le passé, elle a mené des recherches sur les botnets, le traçage des bitcoin, le trafic de drogue en ligne et le crime organisé.
+Durant les dernières années, ses recherches ont portées sur les botnets, le traçage des bitcoin, le trafic de drogue en ligne et le crime organisé.
+En 2016, Masarah a gagné le prix Mitacs pour sa recherche sur les « faux j’aime ».

-Aujourd’hui elle va nous parler de son parcours, de ses recherches et de son investissement pour la visibilité des femmes dans la cybersécurité.
+Aujourd’hui, elle nous parle de son parcours, de ses recherches et de ses implications pour accroître la visibilité des femmes dans le domaine de la cybersécurité.

-Alyssa Miller is a hacker, security evangelist, cyber security professional and public speaker with almost 15 years of experience in the security industry.
+Alyssa Miller is an ethical hacker, security evangelist, cybersecurity expert and a public speaker with almost 15 years of experience in the security industry.

 Her experience includes penetration testing, threat modeling and working with business leaders to build enterprise security programs.
 She speaks internationally at industry, vendor, and leadership conferences on topics ranging from technical security vulnerabilities, to high-level security program strategies, to issues within the security community itself.